 Take your pick from the different eras of history which have left their mark on York.
 Walk the two-mile Roman walls circling the city or go back to the time of the Vikings at the Jorvik Viking Centre.
 Climb up to Clifford’s Tower on the site of William the Conqueror’s original castle or admire the stained glass windows and climb the tower at York Minster.

 The 14th-century half-timbered buildings of the Shambles are one of York’s prettiest spots – and the starting point for nightly ghost tours.
 Indulge your sweet tooth at the Chocolate Story* or with afternoon tea at Betty’s.
 And don’t miss the Castle Museum, my favourite spot in York is a former prison that’s now a eclectic museum with a recreated Victorian Street.

 Where to stay in York: Just outside the centre in a leafy residential area, Marmadukes Town House* is a former gentleman’s residence, with antique furniture, roll-top baths and four-poster beds, along with a restaurant rated one of the best places to eat in York.

 Read more: A weekend in York: A 48-hour itinerary

 Day 7: York

-If you have more time, you could travel an hour further north to Durham, another historic university city which has a UNESCO World Heritage-listed cathedral and castle.
-Or carry on further north across the border to Scotland and spend a few days in Edinburgh (2.5 hours).
+If you have more time, you could travel an hour north to Durham, another historic university city with a UNESCO World Heritage-listed cathedral and castle.
+Or carry on across the border to Scotland and spend a few days in Edinburgh (2.5 hours).
 Visit the Castle and Greyfriars Kirk, listen to bagpipers on the Royal Mile, explore the underground streets of Mary King’s Close or climb Calton Hill at sunset.
 And from Edinburgh you could also add on the one-week Scenic Scotland by train trip to make a two-week UK rail trip.